Cottontail-Proj/cottontail/README.md

 docker run -it -e cottontail:latest bash
 ```

-Replace the `YOUR_OPENAI_API_KEY_HERE` with your key in the `config.ini` file and is ready to go:
+Replace the `YOUR_OPENAI_API_KEY_HERE` with your key in the `config.ini` file, and it is ready to go:) :

 ```
 python3 run-cottontail.py
 ```

-After a few minutes, you will see the similar expected output mentioned below in [5.
+After a few minutes, you will see the similar expected outputs mentioned below in [5.
 Launch Concolic Testing](#5-launch-concolic-testing).

-### Approach 2: Run in Native Enviroment
+### Approach 2: Run in Native Environment

 #### 0. System Requirements